bazelbuild/bazel/site/docs/bep-examples.md

 The first three events provide information about how Bazel was invoked.

-The `PatternExpanded` build event provides insight into which specific targets the `...` pattern expanded to: `//:foo`, `//:foo_lib` and `//:foo_test`.
-It does so by declaring three `TargetConfigured` events as children.
+The `PatternExpanded` build event provides insight into which specific targets the `...` pattern expanded to:
+`//foo:foo_lib` and `//foo:foo_test`.
+It does so by declaring two `TargetConfigured` events as children.
 Note that the `TargetConfigured` event declares the `Configuration` event as a child event, even though `Configuration` has been posted before the `TargetConfigured` event.

 Besides the parent and child relationship, events may also refer to each other using their build event identifiers.
 For example, in the above graph the